-You will need to have blood samples collected before you start treatment then on course 1 day 15 and with each scheduled MRI (if you have low-grade glioma your MRIs will be at the end of courses 2,4,6, then every 3 months; if you have high-grade glioma, your MRIs will be every 2 months) and at the end of therapy.
+You will need to have blood samples collected before you start treatment then on course 1 day 15 and with each scheduled MRI For patients with low-grade glioma your MRIs will be at the end of courses 2,4,6, then every 3 months. and at the end of therapy.
 The investigators would like to see if tumor markers can be seen in other sample types such as blood and if they can be used to tell how you are responding to treatment.
 The study doctor will collect about 10 ml (about 2 teaspoons) at each time point.
 You and your study doctor will not get the results of this testing.